 - If one of the account holders qualifies as a U.S person, and the account balance is above the reporting threshold- FATCA requirements are that the account should be reported.
 Customers are also advised to seek further advice from a tax professional.

-Your financial institution can only provide general FATCA information, however customers are advised to see tax advice from a relevant tax professional.
+No, customers are advised to seek tax advice from a relevant tax professional.

 Is more detailed information on FATCA available online?